The Lord Provost of Edinburgh

 George Grubb

-“The Edinburgh Riding of the Marches is more than a colourful re-enactment of an ancient tradition.
-It is about celebrating being a citizen of Scotland’s great Capital City.
+“Much more than a colourful re-enactment of an ancient tradition, the Edinburgh Riding of the Marches is about appreciating the history of the city we live in and celebrating being a citizen of Scotland’s great Capital City.

 Former Lord Provost Frank Ross following presentation of Bronze Horse Shoe from War Horse Memorial.
 Photo: Alan Wilson